alan-teodoro/redis-k8s-templates/best-practices/README.md

 - Wait for performance issues to scale
 - Ignore resource usage trends
 - Mix performance tiers on same nodes
+- Use Burstable or Best Effort QoS for production (risk of eviction)

 ### Database Optimization